Table of contents

 Appeals, Administrative Reviews & other very complex cases

-Due to their nature, UK appeals, Administrative Reviews, and other complex levels 3 matters always have an uncertain outcome.
+Due to their nature, UK appeals, Administrative Reviews, and other complex level 3 matters always have an uncertain outcome.
 We, therefore, cannot extend our NVNF Guarantee to cover these matters.

 Confirmation of the No Visa, No Fee guarantee